Atuin maintains two configuration files, stored in

 sync_frequency = "1h"

 Which search mode to use.
-Atuin supports "prefix", fulltext and "fuzzy" search modes.
-The prefix searches for "query*", fulltext "*query*", and fuzzy applies the search syntax described below.
+Atuin supports "prefix", "fulltext", "fuzzy", and "skim" search modes.

 fuzzy search syntax

 The "fuzzy" search syntax is based on the fzf search syntax.

 |fuzzy-match||Items that match |

 |exact-match (quoted)||Items that include |

 |prefix-exact-match||Items that start with |